EU jurisdiction · Managed CI/CD · Security-scanned actions

 US CLOUD Act

-Jurisdiction, not server location
+Jurisdiction, not server location.

 NIS2 · DORA

-Supply-chain accountability
+Supply-chain accountability lands on you.

 The differentiator

-Answers for your client's security questionnaire.
+Answers for the security questionnaire.

 01 Where is source code and build data stored?